Finding Balance Between Fun, Joy, and Seriousness

 2. Letting Go of the Megaphone Illustration

-At one point, I was set on using a megaphone as the main illustration for the site, thinking it would represent the idea of raising voices and standing up for rights.
+At one point, I wanted to use a megaphone as the main illustration for the site because I thought it would represent the idea of raising voices and standing up for rights.
 However, it just didn’t fit visually with the rest of the design and began to feel out of place.

-➡️ Solution: I realised I needed to simplify the design, so I let go of the megaphone idea.
+I decided to simplify the design and have more alignment throughout the entire website, so I let go of the megaphone idea.
 Instead, I embraced the 70s-themed colours and explored other patterns, which led to a musical-inspired illustration just before the footer.
-Adding colourful backgrounds also made the design feel more dynamic and cohesive, keeping the spirit of the website lively and engaging.
+I also added colourful backgrounds that made the design feel more dynamic and cohesive and kept the website lively and engaging.

 the sanat ensemble website's footer with a colourful wavy line before the footer